smartt/sanio/README.md

 ### Using Mappers

 Mappers allow you to manipulate data as it flows through the pipe by mapping functions to data.
-There are two main mappers:  `FuncMapper` and `FuncDictMapper`.
-FuncMapper is used to process each field of data through a single function.
-It takes a function-pointer on initialization, like this:
+The main mapper is `FuncMapper`.
+FuncMapper can be used to process each field of data through a single function using a function-pointer on initialization:

 ```
 FileReader(